 Each year we enjoy several joint services with our sister congregation, Two Rock Valley Presbyterian Church, and we also join with them for adult education studies.

-We are happy to say that services are happening in Tomales, every Sunday at 11am.
+Services in Tomales are held every Sunday at 9:30am.
 We look forward to seeing you there.

 This is the second piece sung by the combined choir.
 It’s a lovely song by Keith and Kristyn Getty called, “There is a Higher Throne.”